someone-s/Ring-A-Ding-Ding/README.md

 4. Click bot and add a bot
 5. Copy the token
 6. Go to your Documents folder (look for MyDocument under [this list](https://gist.github.com/DamianSuess/c143ed869e02e002d252056656aeb9bf))
-7. Create Christmas-Bot folder in the there
+7. Create Ring-A-Ding-Ding folder in the there
-8. Create config.json in Christmas-Bot folder
+8. Create config.json in Ring-A-Ding-Ding folder
 9. Edit the json to below
 ```json
 {
 	"token": "<the token you copied>",
 }
 ```
+10. Add an audio.wav file of your chosing
-10. Go to [releases](https://github.com/someone-s/Christmas-Bot/releases) on this repository
+11. Go to [releases](https://github.com/someone-s/Ring-A-Ding-Ding/releases) on this repository
-11. Get the version you want in zip file
+12. Get the version you want in zip file
-12. extract it and locate setup.exe in it
+13. extract it and locate setup.exe in it
-13. run the exe
+14. run the exe
-14. your bot should start working
+15. your bot should start working

 ## Notes on operation
 1. A shortcut is created in the StartMenu